Kong/kubernetes-ingress-controller/docs/guides/configuring-fallback-service.md

 fallback service.

-You can also use Kong's request-termination plugin on the `fallback` Ingress resource to termination all requests at Kong, without forwarding them inside your infrastructure.
+You can also use Kong's request-termination plugin on the `fallback` Ingress resource to terminate all requests at Kong, without forwarding them inside your infrastructure.